 Across Red Rock Canyon one can see Mt.
-Wilson, Rainbow Mountain, Juniper Peak, Bridge Mountain, North Peak and the expanse of the Piedmont Ridge.
+Wilson, Rainbow Mountain, Juniper Peak, Bridge Mountain, North Peak and the expanse of the Rainbow Mountains.
 In the other direction across Calico Basin one can see Damsel Peak and its ridge system.
-Looking up toward the upper ends of Red Rock Canyon and Calico Basins one can see Turtlehead Peak and the expanse of the Keystone Thrust cliffs with the South side of La Madre Mountain as the high point.
+Looking up toward the upper ends of Red Rock Canyon and Calico Basins one can see Turtlehead Peak and the expanse of the La Madre Mountains ridgeline with the South side of La Madre Mountain as the high point.

 The main route up the Calico Hills is called The Grand Staircase.
-There’s also a route around the circumference of the Calico Hills called the Grand Loop.
+There’s also a route around the circumference of the Calico Hills.
 I’ve ascended the Grand Staircase a number of times, observed a spectacular lightning storm in the Henderson area, descended in the moonlight, gotten lost in the maze of rock formations more than once on the way down nearly getting “cliffed out”.
 In all, this is a hugely memorable fun place to explore.
-In the videos on this page I summited the Grand Staircase, descended and then took the Grand Loop–what a day!

 In addition, there’s Red Springs Desert Oasis at the base of the Calico Hills with its peaceful boardwalk–a great place for a nice walk with friends and family who may prefer this lighter but truly rewarding nature experience over more rugged adventures.